 Kapha pertains to water and earth elements.
 Kapha is responsible for growth and protection.
 The mucous lining of the stomach, and the cerebral-spinal fluid that protects the brain and spinal column are examples of kapha.
 Foods to avoid for kapha disorders are curd, butter, cheese, paneer, ice cream and sweets.
 Person must avoid irregular sleeping habits.

-Pitta pertains to fire and water elements.
+Pitta pertains to the fire element.
 This dosha governs metabolism of food and metabolism in the organ and tissue systems.
 Foods to avoid for people with pitta disorders are bread, pizza, fried food, pickles and spicy food.
 Person must avoid fasting, late nights and walking in the heat.

 Ayurveda uses natural herbs to try and get rid of disease permanently from its roots.
 India has 6,600 indigenous herbal plants found in the Himalayan region, along its coastline, deserts and rainforest ecosystem.
 This ancient science aims to boost the body’s immunity, to prevent getting affected by all types of diseases.